 The Fluka hadron-nucleon interaction models are based on resonance production and decay below a few GeV, and on the Dual Parton model above.
-Two models are used also in hadron-nucleus interactions.
-At momenta below 3-5 GeV/c the Peanut package includes a very detailed Generalised Intra-Nuclear Cascade (GINC) and a preequilibrium stage, while at high energies the Gribov-Glauber multiple collision mechanism is included in a less refined GINC.
-Both modules are followed by equilibrium processes: evaporation, fission, Fermi break-up, gamma deexcitation.
-Fluka can also simulate photonuclear interactions (described by Vector Meson Dominance, Delta Resonance, Quasi-Deuteron and Giant Dipole Resonance), electronuclear interactions, photomuon production and electromagnetic dissociation.
+One model, Peanut is now used in hadron-nucleus interactions at all energies.
+At The Peanut package includes a very detailed Generalised Intra-Nuclear Cascade (GINC) and a preequilibrium stage, while at high energies a sophsticated Gribov-Glauber multiple collision mechanism is included before the GINC stage.
+The GINC stage is followed by equilibrium processes: evaporation, fission, Fermi break-up, gamma deexcitation.
+Fluka can also simulate virtual and real photonuclear interactions (described by Vector Meson Dominance, Delta Resonance, Quasi-Deuteron and Giant Dipole Resonance), electronuclear interactions, photomuon production and electromagnetic dissociation.
 A schematic outline is presented below:

-- Inelastic cross sections for hadron-hadron interactions are represented by parameterised fits based on available experimental data [142]. - For hadron-nucleus interactions, a mixture of tabulated data and parameterised fits is used [21, 129, 146, 147, 190]. - Elastic and charge exchange reactions are described by phase-shift analyses and eikonal approximation. - Inelastic hadron-hadron interactions are simulated by different event generators, depending on energy: - Momentum < 20 TeV/c and > 5 GeV/c: Dual Parton Model (DPM) [47].
+- Inelastic cross sections for hadron-hadron interactions are represented by parameterised fits based on available experimental data [148]. - For hadron-nucleus interactions, a mixture of tabulated data and parameterised fits is used [22, 135, 152, 153, 196]. - Elastic and charge exchange reactions are described by phase-shift analyses and eikonal approximation. - Inelastic hadron-hadron interactions are simulated by different event generators, depending on energy: - Momentum < 20 TeV/c and > 5 GeV/c: Dual Parton Model (DPM) [48].
 The version used in Fluka has been derived by A. Ferrari and P.R.
-Sala [71, 83, 84, 87] from the original version by J. Ranft and collaborators [161, 162].
-A description of modifications and improvements can be found in [56, 87] - Momentum from threshold to 5 GeV/c: Resonance production and decay model [87] (Improved version of Hänssgen et al. model [100-106]) - Inelastic hadron-nucleus interactions are simulated by different event generators depending on energy and projectile: - Momentum < 20 TeV/c and > 5 GeV/c: Glauber-Gribov multiple scattering followed by Generalised Intranuclear Cascade (GINC) - Below 5 GeV/c for nucleons, anti-nucleons and pions; below 1.5 GeV kinetic for kaons: Preequilibrium-cascade model Peanut (Ferrari-Sala) [71,83] - In between Peanut and DPM for kaons: K. Hänssgen et al. GINC modified to take into account correlations among cascade particles and more refined nuclear effects (Ferrari-Sala) - All three models include evaporation and gamma deexcitation of the residual nucleus [85, 86].
+Sala [74, 87, 88, 91] from the original version by J. Ranft and collaborators [167, 168].
+A description of modifications and improvements can be found in [57, 91] - Momentum from threshold to 5 GeV/c: Resonance production and decay model [91] (Improved version of Hänssgen et al. model [104-110]) - Inelastic hadron-nucleus interactions are simulated by different event generators depending on energy and projectile: - Momentum < 20 TeV/c and > 5 GeV/c: Glauber-Gribov multiple scattering followed by Generalised Intranuclear Cascade (GINC) - Below 5 GeV/c for nucleons, anti-nucleons and pions; below 1.5 GeV kinetic for kaons: Preequilibrium-cascade model Peanut (Ferrari-Sala) [74,87] - In between Peanut and DPM for kaons: K. Hänssgen et al. GINC modified to take into account correlations among cascade particles and more refined nuclear effects (Ferrari-Sala) - All three models include evaporation and gamma deexcitation of the residual nucleus [89, 90].
 Light residual nuclei are not evaporated but fragmented into a maximum of 6 bodies, according to a Fermi break-up model. - Treatment of antiparticle capture: the basic antinucleon-nucleon process is modeled through the production and decay of two or more intermediate states whose branchings are adjusted to reproduce experimental pion/kaon/resonances multiplicities.
 In nuclei, all nuclear effects (density, Fermi motion, Pauli-blocking, reinteraction of secondaries...) are treated by the PEANUT model as for all other hadronic interactions.
 Annihilations occur at shallow depths inside the nucleus.
 The depth is chosen as a function of the atomic number, the interaction being more and more peripheral as the nuclear mass increases.
-In case of compounds, the relative annihilation probabilities are calculated following [144] for hydrogenated compounds, and [58] for other compounds.
+In case of compounds, the relative annihilation probabilities are calculated following [150] for hydrogenated compounds, and [59] for other compounds.